Luandro-com/luandro-com-server/README.md

 Inside the `sitiodoastronauta.com.br` folder `mv .env.example .env` and edit the necessary fields.

-If you have a backup of existing Wordpress site add the files to `wp-app` and the sql dump file to `wp-data`.
+If you have a backup of existing Wordpress site move the `wp-content` folder of your old site inside `wp-app` and the sql dump file inside `wp-data`.
 That will start the project from the backup automatically.

 Finally when everything is ready run `docker-compose up -d`.
 And voila!